 According to the EDC, “No CDC surveillance systems with youth or adults include eating disorders surveillance.
 Consequentially, eating disorder researchers and public health experts across the nation were left with only outdated and piecemeal data to help shape public health programs, identify emerging warning signs and symptoms, and discover highly affected communities and groups such as boys and men, Native Americans, and veterans.”

 At EDC’s Advocacy Day on October 5, 2017, advocates from across the country gathered on Capitol Hill and spoke to Members of Congress and their staff about the need for the CDC to re-include questions about eating disorders in their surveillance systems.
 It worked!

 The Senate letter was led by Senators Tammy Baldwin [D-WI], Elizabeth Warren [D-MA], Shelley Moore Capito [R-WV], and Amy Klobuchar [D-MN], and supported by thirteen of their Senate colleagues.
 The House of Representatives letter was led by Rep. Markwayne Mullin [R-OK] and Rep. Ted Deutch [D-FL] and received support from an additional 46 bipartisan Representatives..
 Both letters were addressed to Dr. Brenda Fitzgerald, the Director of the Centers for Disease Control and Prevention.

 Please remember that your voice matters and can make a difference.
 And always remember that if you feel like you do not have a voice against your insurance company, we are here and we can help.
-Call us at (877) 783-8686 for a free consultation, or visit our website to fill out a confidential contact form.
+Call us for a free consultation or fill out a confidential online contact form.